Restore Text First, Enhance Image Later: Two-Stage Scene Text Image Super-Resolution with Glyph Structure Guidance: Introduction

 \section{Introduction}

-Scene Text Image Super-Resolution is a critical problem in computer vision for its vital role in car navigation~\citep{DBLP:conf/iclr/LiC25}, scene understanding~\citep{kil2023prestu,deshmukh2024textual}, and document enhancement~\citep{souibgui2023text}.
-It seeks to restore a high-quality super-resolution (SR) image from a degraded low-resolution (LR) input while preserving the correct text meaning.
+Scene Text Image Super-Resolution is a critical problem in computer vision for its vital role in downstream applications~\cite{DBLP:conf/iclr/LiC25,kil2023prestu,deshmukh2024textual,souibgui2023text}.
+It seeks to restore a high-quality super-resolution (SR) image from a degraded low-resolution (LR) input while preserving the text meaning.
 Unlike general image super-resolution for natural scenes, where plausible texture synthesis or detail hallucination is acceptable and does not alter the semantic meaning of the image, visual texts exhibit extremely low tolerance to structural errors.
-This is especially evident in Chinese, where a minor stroke distortion or omission may entirely alter the meaning~\citep{yu2023chinese,li2023learning}.
+This is especially evident in Chinese, where a minor stroke distortion or omission may entirely alter the meaning~\cite{yu2023chinese,li2023learning}.